lachezar/tada/README.md

 Another simplistic todo app, so that you wont forget the milk and I will be able to try few cool libs.

-This repository holds the source code for building and developing the frontend part of the project.
+This repository holds the source code for building and developing the front-end part of the project.
 Parts of the source code were borrowed from Backbone's example Todo app.
 The code for the backend could be found here: [https://github.com/lucho870601/tada_backend](https://github.com/lucho870601/tada_backend).

 The project is build on the following goodies: